 The Poles crossed the border into Russia with a small force of 4,000 Poles, Lithuanians, Russian exiles, German mercenaries and Cossacks, and in 1605, Sigismund’s protege made a triumphal entrance into Moscow, where he was crowned Tsar Dmitry I.

 But False Dmitry quickly became unpopular.
 Eleven months later, an anti-Polish uprising broke out in Moscow.
 Headed by Vasili Shuysky, a massive number of boyars and commoners stormed the Kremlin and killed the usurper.
 Hundreds of Dmitriy’s Commonwealth supporters were also killed, imprisoned or forced to leave Russia.
 Vasili Shuyski was elected tsar and, as Vasili IV, he signed a military alliance with Charles IX of Sweden.

-This time, Sigismund wanted Russia for himself and got permission to declare war on Russia from the Polish Sejm, who had been persuaded by promises of Polish colonialism comparing Russia to the Indian empires of the New World, full of golden cities and easy to conquer.
+This time, Sigismund wanted Russia for himself and got permission to declare war from the Polish Sejm, who had been persuaded by promises of Polish colonialism comparing Russia to the Indian empires of the New World, full of golden cities and easy to conquer.